mosharaf/eecs598/Assignmnets/Assignment1/README.md

 ...
 ```

 It is hard and tedious to find every internal link on a page.
 We have made the following asumptions to simplify the string parsing for you.
-For each page, the article on the left column corresponds to the string between `<title>` and `</title>`, while the article on the right column are those surrounded by a pair of double brackets `[[ ]]` in the `<text>` field in the xml file with the following requirements:
+For each page element, the article on the left column corresponds to the string between `<title>` and `</title>`, while the article on the right column are those surrounded by a pair of double brackets `[[ ]]` in the `<text>` field in the xml file with the following requirements:

 1. All the letters should be convert to lower case.
 2. If the internal link contains a `:`, you should ignore the entire link unless it starts with `Category:`.